Berkeley-CS195/fa25/syllabus.md

 Participation in class is expected, and attendance will be taken.
 The lecture is the vast majority of the experience of the class, and therefore you cannot have a time conflict.
 There will *not* be after-the-fact recordings posted.

-This semester, CS195 will be taught **in-person**, by default.
-However, we understand that you may have public health concerns, commuting schedules, personal circumstances, etc. We therefore offer an [opt-in Zoom Lecture Form](https://forms.gle/EVQqY3nreNKSgNgJ7){: target="\_blank"} for students to request online attendance for most or all lectures.
-We ask that you submit this form as soon as you know your accommodation (ideally 24 hours before the next lecture) so we can respond to your request.

-Just like in-person students, Zoom students are expected to attend the majority of lecture.
-We will review Zoom attendance logs, and student not registered for the opt-in Zoom option will not receive credit.
-If you are mostly able to attend in person and need to miss a few lectures, in lieu of Zoom options we request that you use the provided lecture drops.
+This semester, CS195 will be taught **in-person**.
+If you are mostly able to attend in person and need to miss a few lectures, in lieu of hybrid options to participate we request that you use the provided lecture drops.
 See the Accommmodations section below for more details.

 ## Surveys